Fdawgs/yh-sider-obfuscation-service/README.md

 1. Navigate to the repo
 2. Run `npm install --ignore-scripts --production` to install dependencies
-3. Make a copy of `.env.template` in the root directory and rename to `.env`
+3. Make a copy of `.env.template` in the root directory and rename it to `.env`
 4. Configure the application using the environment variables in `.env`
 5. Run `npm start`